JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370190/index.md

 ### 3.1 Reviews

 From applying the project to now, since spending much time on getting familiar with the algorithm and structure of RL.jl, my progress was slow in the initial weeks.
-However, thanks to the mentor's patience in leading, I realize the convenience of the general workflow in RL.jl and improve my comprehension of the algorithm.
+However, thanks to the mentor's patience in leading, I realize the convenience of the general workflow in RL.jl and improve my comprehension of the algorithms.

 ### 3.2 Future Plan